The chemical composition of lunar soil

 Iron (Fe) | Magnesium (Mg) | Titanium (Ti)

-Minor Elements – Nearly all of the remaining 1% consists to these 4 chemical elements
+Minor Elements – Nearly all of the remaining 1% consists of only 4 chemical elements

-Below are charts I have made from data from dozens of literature sources and my own lab for what we geochemists call the “major elements” and “minor elements” in samples from the 6 Apollo mission and 3 Russian Luna missions that brought samples back from the Moon.
+Below are charts I have made from data from dozens of literature sources and my own lab for what geochemists call the “major elements” and “minor elements” in samples from the 6 Apollo, 3 Russian Luna , and 2 Chinese Chang’E missions that have brought soil samples back from the moon.
 To make it simple, I have stuck to just soil (regolith) samples.
 I have also included data for those lunar meteorites that are breccias because many to most of these rocks are composed of lithified soil.
-The lunar meteorites come from all over the Moon whereas the Apollo and Luna mission all come a small area of the nearside.
+The lunar meteorites come from all over the moon whereas the Apollo and Luna mission all come a small area of the nearside.

 Terrestrial geochemists like to “express” the measured concentration of, say, silicon “as the oxide.”
-They measure the concentration of Si and state the concentration as the SiO2.
+They measure the concentration of Si and state the concentration as percent SiO2.
 So, 10.0 % Si is 21.4% SiO2.
-Quartz is a form SiO2, but quartz is rare on the Moon.
-Nearly all (>99%) lunar Si is in the silicate minerals plagioclase, pyroxene, and olivine.
-Likewise, there is no actual MgO (the mineral periclase) on the Moon; magnesium is carried mostly by the minerals pyroxene and olivine.
-We express the metal concentrations as oxide concentrations because the sum of 10 major and minor metal oxides above should be 100±1%.
-If not, something wrong (!) as there are no (= insignificant amounts of) carbonates, sulfates, or hydrous (water-bearing) minerals on the Moon.
-Lunar meteorites, however, often to contain carbonates, sulfates, or hydrous minerals as a result of weathering on Earth after they land.
+Quartz is a form SiO2, but quartz is rare on the moon.
+Nearly all (>99%) lunar Si is in the silicate minerals plagioclase, pyroxene, and olivine, but not quartz.
+Likewise, there is no actual MgO (the mineral periclase) on the moon; magnesium is carried mostly by the minerals pyroxene and olivine.
+We express the metal concentrations as oxide concentrations because the sum of the 10 major and minor metal oxides should be 100±1%.
+If not, something wrong (!) as there are no (= insignificant amounts of) carbonates, sulfates, or hydrous (water-bearing) minerals on the moon.
+Lunar meteorites, however, often contain carbonates, sulfates, or hydrous minerals as a result of weathering on Earth after they land.

 So, for geochemists, the bottom and left axes of the plots below are in weight-percent oxide.
 For scrap-yard dealers and jewelers who might have an x-ray gun set to the “metal” setting, use the top and right axes.

 All the plots have aluminum concentrations on the horizontal axis.
 I do it that way because Al varies over a large range in lunar samples.
-(To confuse you, elsewhere here I have put FeO+MgO on the horizontal axis, but that is OK because there is a strong anticorrelation between Al2O3 and FeO+MgO in lunar samples.)
+(To confuse you, elsewhere here I have put FeO+MgO on the horizontal axis, but that is OK because there is a strong anticorrelation between Al2O3and FeO+MgO in lunar samples.)
+In all the plots, points with high Al2O3 concentrations represent soils from the feldspathic highlands (light-colored regions of the moon) and those with low Al2O3 are from the basaltic mare (dark circular regions).

-Finally, in the plots below, each point for Apollo 11, and the 3 Luna missions represents a chemical analysis.
+Finally, in the plots below, each point for Apollo 11, the 3 Luna missions, and the 2 Chang’E (CE) missions represents a soil sample from a single location.
 For example, nearly all the Apollo 11 points represent soil sample 10084, which is probably the most well characterized geologic sample ever analyzed.
-For Apollos 12, 14, 15, 16, and 17, each point represents a numbered soil sample (“surface” and “trench” soils, no cores), e.g., samples 12032, 14163, 15071, 65701, and 76501 (mean of all available analyses for each).
-The large spread for some of these missions reflect the compositional variation among the various locations at which samples were collected at the site.
-For the lunar meteorites, each point represents a named stone, e.g., MacAlpine Hills 88105 or Northwest Africa 8046 and its pairs.
-For reference, each plot also includes an “Earth” point, which is an average of 4 different estimates I found in the literature for the mean composition of upper continental crust of the Earth.
+For Apollos 12, 14, 15, 16, and 17, each point represents a numbered soil sample (“surface” and “trench” soils, no cores, collected along traverses, e.g., samples 12032, 14163, 15071, 65701, and 76501 (mean of all available analyses for each).
+The large spread for some of these missions reflects the compositional variation among the various locations at which samples were collected at the site.
+For the lunar meteorites, each point represents a named stone, e.g., MacAlpine Hills 88105 or Northwest Africa 032.
+For reference, each plot also includes an “Earth” point, which is an average of four different estimates I found in the literature for the mean composition of upper continental crust of the Earth.

 Silicon (Si)